linux-test-project/ltp/doc/developers/test_case_tutorial.rst

 Submitting the test for review
 ------------------------------

-Ignoring the fact we should probably create :master:`lapi/stat.h` along with a bunch of fallback logic in the build system.
 We can now get our test ready for submission.

 The first thing you need to do before considering submitting your test is run ``make check-statx01`` or ``make check`` in the test's directory.
 Again, we use